facingii/vimeo-dl/README.md

 ## BUILD

-	- requires go 1.0 or greater
+	- Requires go 1.0 or greater
 	- GOPATH properly set up
-	- in order to build do
+	- In order to build do **go build** inside downloaded folder
-		go build
-	  inside downloaded folder

 ## INSTALLATION

-	no instalation is required
+	No instalation is required

 ## USAGE